mapic/api-scripts/README.md

 }
 ```

-**Run script like thus:**
+**Then run script:**
 `./upload_datacube.sh datacube.json`.

 This will do the following:
 1. Create a cube
 2. Upload all rasters in folder
 3. Add all rasters to cube
 4. Create a project
 5. Add cube layer to project

 ----